keyes-timothy/med-pride/reports/na_general_report_1.md

 “consent” box.
 They will need to be removed from the analysis.

-We can also look, for our own purposes, of the number of responses over time window that the survey was open.
+We can also look, for our own purposes, of the number of responses over the time window that the survey was open.

 ``` r
 na_data %>%